Man Utd news: Marcus Rashford has no excuses if he doesn't score 20 league goals - Louis Saha | Goal.com

 The England international has 112 Premier League appearances to his name for the Red Devils, but he has only found the net on 29 occasions, struggling to add a clinical edge to his dynamic all-round game.

-Rashford is likely to be given ample opportunity to improve on his modest tally over the next 12 months, with Romelu Lukaku's deadline day departure to Inter leaving a void to be filled upfront in Ole Gunnar Solskjaer's line up.
+Rashford is likely to be given ample opportunity to improve on his modest tally over the next 12 months, with Romelu Lukaku's deadline day departure to Inter leaving a void to be filled upfront in Ole Gunnar Solskjaer's starting XI.

 The young striker made the perfect start to the 2019-20 season by netting a double in a 4-0 win over Chelsea at Old Trafford on Sunday , with Anthony Martial and Daniel James completing the scoring.